jt14den/better-research-software/learners/installation-instructions.md

 ## Astronaut data and analysis code

-Download the [data and code `spacewalks.zip` archive](https://github.com/carpentries-incubator/fair-research-software/raw/refs/heads/main/learners/spacewalks.zip) to be used for code examples and exercises throughout the course.
+Download and save on your machine the [`spacewalks.zip` archive](https://github.com/carpentries-incubator/fair-research-software/raw/refs/heads/main/learners/spacewalks.zip) to be used for code examples and exercises throughout the course.

 The `spacewalks.zip` archive contains [NASA's open data on spacewalks](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/data_preview)